jordanpapaditsas/etch-a-sketch/README.md

 # Etch-A-Sketch
+## Description

-Welcome to the Etch-a-Sketch App!
-This GitHub repository contains a simple web-based application in **RETRO** style that allows users to draw and sketch using a virtual etch-a-sketch.
-The app provides various features, including a color palette, a fill all button, an erase button, a rainbow color button, and a clear all button.
+Etch-a-Sketch App is a simple web-based application made in **RETRO** style, that allows users to draw and sketch using a virtual etch-a-sketch.
+The app provides various features, including a color palette, a fill all button, an erase button, a rainbow color button, a clear all button, and a darkening effect button.

 ## Live Preview
 **https://jordanpapaditsas.github.io/etch-a-sketch/**